-The Moon, the Andromeda galaxy, the Dolphin Nebula... the snapshots that have been submitted to the contest amaze with their beauty .
+The Moon, the Andromeda galaxy, the Dolphin Nebula… the snapshots submitted to the competition are astonishing in their beauty.

-We are stardust that thinks about the stars... stated the astrophysicist and popularizer Carl Sagan.
-Without a shadow of a doubt, if you could see the winning images from the 12th edition of the 2020 Insight Investment Astronomy Photographer of the Year contest, where more than 5,000 snapshots have been submitted, you would know that his statement was absolutely correct.
+We are stardust thinking about stars... said astrophysicist and populariser Carl Sagan.
+Without a shadow of a doubt, if he could see the winning images from the 12th edition of the Insight Investment Astronomy Photographer of the Year competition in 2020, where more than 5,000 photos were submitted, he would know that his statement was absolutely correct.

-The winner has been the French photographer Nicolas Lefaudeux, who won the prize (and who will also exhibit his work at the National Maritime Museum in Greenwich, in the greater London area, from October 23) for a unique perspective of our neighboring galaxy, Andromeda, since using the tilt-shift effect creates the illusion "that it is within our reach", something "truly magical", in the words of Ed Robinson, competition judge.
+The winner was French photographer Nicolas Lefaudeux, who will also be exhibiting his work at the National Maritime Museum in Greenwich, Greater London, from 23 October, for his unique perspective of our neighbouring galaxy, Andromeda, which, by using the tilt-shift effect, creates the illusion “that it is within our reach” – something “truly magical”, in the words of competition judge Ed Robinson.

 A very competitive edition with great photographs

-But Lefaudeux's photography is not the only one that is a real visual joy: the signals that warn of the future explosion of the Dolphin Nebula (whose technical name is Sh2-308); the incredible skies full of northern lights or polar stratospheric clouds of Germany or Lapland; the distance between the Moon and Jupiter; different eclipses; the centers of the California nebulae and NGC 3576; the galaxy NGC 3628 and its spectacular “line of dust”; the double star Albireo “imprisoned” by the trails of moving satellites”… A real pleasure to behold.
+But Lefaudeux's photograph is not the only one that is a visual delight: the signs that warn of the future explosion of the Dolphin Nebula (whose technical name is Sh2-308); the incredible skies full of northern lights or polar stratospheric clouds in Germany or Lapland; the distance between the Moon and Jupiter; different eclipses; the centers of the California nebulas and NGC 3576; the galaxy NGC 3628 and its spectacular "dust lane"; the double star Albireo "imprisoned" by the trails of moving satellites...
+A real pleasure to look at.

 Leave a comment